dstartupkid/AngularNotesApp/README.md

 2) Start with some basic syntaxes and directives (1-2 hours)
 3) Start making the this app (4-5 days with debugging)

-*NOTE: On my blog at http://www.dstartupkid.com , in coming few days, I am going to provide the proper basic tutorials for helping you in above steps.
+*NOTE: You can see the demo for this app on my blog at http://demo1.dstartupkid.com

 Once you do all this, you will get some idea about what AngularJS is and how it works.
 This much is enough to get you well started with this framework.
 You will eventually learn more complex things after this.